mSvcBench/muBench/README.md

 ### Service Model Abstraction
-Each service, named *cell*, performs a **internal job** and a set of **external jobs**.
-An internal job is a task that user can define as a python function to be inserted in the `/mnt/MSSharedData/JobFunctions` (see also [here](Docs/NFSConfig.md)).
-However, each cell has an internal pre-defined job that is named `compute_pi`.
+Upon a service request, each service locally executes an **internal-service** and then carries out a set of calls towards **external-services**.
+An internal-service is a task that user can define as a python function to be inserted in the `/mnt/MSSharedData/JobFunctions` (see also [here](Docs/NFSConfig.md)).
+However, each service has a pre-defined internal-service that is named `compute_pi`.

-External jobs are grouped and each groups are executed in parallel.
-A group contains a set of external jobs and a subset of them whose length is `seq_len` is executed sequentially.
-The selection of the subset of external jobs is random (uniform distribution).
+External services are grouped into a configurable number of groups (`service_groups`).
+Services from different groups are called in parallel; services from the same group are called sequentially.
+To mimic random paths on the service mesh, not all external services of a `service_group` are called, but only a subset of them, whose number is `seq_len` and these are chosen randomly (uniform distribution) from those in the `service_group`.

 ### Service Mesh Generator